iamjoncannon/ReactBoil/PEP.md

 Borrowing from the Angular ecosystem, which has an officially maintained and extensive CLI, in 2016 the React team released "create-react-app" ("CRA") a library which allowed developers to generate entire React projects, and drove wider adoption of the framework despite its verbosity.
 Yet, as projects grow, and developers become more experienced in the framework, CRA begins to create another set of problems around its easy of use, which forces users to trade convenince for a decreased ability to control and configure the underlying packages which power their applications.
 Around the third minute of the first install, it also becomes clear that CRA is quite "bureaucratic," weighing in at 300 mbs, and no less than two separate servers out of the box, whose configuration, side effects, and limitations take time and energy to disentangle.
 Talk to a someone with React experience, and they will almost all have some sort of rant related to debugging CRA.
 It does come with a cool spinning icon when you boot the landing page though!

 Whats more, while it provides a kind of 'command line' solution to one set of problems- initializing a React application- it doesn't necessarily solve another set of problems- writing the application itself.
-Class components, stateless functional components, life-cycle methods, and now other, advanced functional/hook components- React's boilerplate requirements do not end after hello world is achieved.
+Class components, stateless functional components, life-cycle methods, components connected to a Redux store, and now other, advanced functional/hook components- React's boilerplate requirements do not end after hello world is achieved.
 One solution which I have used is the "React ES6 Snippets" library, which I like, but grew frustrated at during the third or fourth hour of trying to edit the Sublime codebase.

-So, using Node.js and npm, lets build our own CLI that will have methods to access and edit the required configuration files- Webpack, Babel, package.json, etc- as well as methods to generate some useful component files.
-This will give us the immediate hello world of CRA and the immediate boilerate of snippets without sacrificing flexiblility, so that when we want to tweak our templates, or the next time React gets updated, we can iterate on the code as we like, easily.
+So, using Node.js and npm, lets build our own CLI that will have methods to summon the required configuration files- Webpack, Babel, package.json, etc- as well as methods to generate some useful component files.
+This will give us the immediate hello world of CRA and the immediate boilerate of snippets without sacrificing flexiblility, so that when we want to tweak our templates, or the next time React gets updated, we can iterate on the code as we like, quickly and easily.

 Sound good?
 Lets get started.

 First step: google "react boilerplate medium" and copy the code from the first thing that pops up.
 Just kidding!
 I'll do that for you in a bit.

-Since we're not just making some boilerplate, but making a CLI that will generate source code files, the first thing we need to do is set up our CLI project.
+Since we're not just making some boilerplate, but making a CLI that will generate source code files, the first thing we need to do is set up a script thats available from the command line.

 Do: